ugurcanatas/mqtt-kekw/README.md

 ### Ready

-Emitted after client is connected broker is ready to receive packets
+Emitted after broker is ready to receive packets

 ```javascript
 client.on("ready", () => {